-With servers I’m using, I’ve had 100% uptime so far.
+With servers I’m using, I’ve had 100% uptime so far (see the current uptime reports on the link below).
 Though I must say that I’m tracking US server uptime only from today (2nd December 2019), so uptime info for that will make sense only in a few months time.

 8. Blacklist reports

 So far, both German and US server IP addresses haven’t been on any blacklist, which is important if you are using hosting for sending emails.
 I’m monitoring the situation and will be updating the text in case of any changes.